learn-co-curriculum/dsc-feature-selection-methods/README.md

 #### Domain Knowledge
 One of the first steps a data scientist should take when trying to determine what types of features might be useful is knowledge of the specific domain related to your dataset.
-This might mean reading past research papers that have explored similar topics or asking to key stakeholders to determine what the believe the most important factors are for predicting something.
+This might mean reading past research papers that have explored similar topics or asking key stakeholders to determine what the believe the most important factors are for predicting something.

 #### Wrapper Methods
 Wrapper methods determine the optimal subset of features using different combinations of features to train models and then calculating performance.
 Every subset is used to train models and then evaluated on a test set.
-As you might imagine, wrapper methods can end up being very computationally intensive, however they are highly effective in determining the optimal subset.
+As you might imagine, wrapper methods can end up being very computationally intensive, however, they are highly effective in determining the optimal subset.
 Because wrapper methods are so time-consuming, it becomes challenging to use them with large feature sets.

 <img src = "./images/new_wrapper.png">

 An example of a wrapper method in linear regression is Recursive Feature Elimination, which starts with all features included in a model and removes them one by one.
 After the model has had a feature removed, whichever subset of features resulted in the least statistically significant deterioration of the model fit will indicate which omitted feature is the least useful for prediction.
 The opposite of this process is Forward Selection, which undergoes the same process in reverse.
 It begins with a single feature and continues to add the next feature that improves model performance the most.

 #### Filter Methods
 Filter methods are feature selection methods carried out as a pre-processing step before even running a model.
 Filter methods work by observing characteristics of how variables are related to one another.
 Depending on the model that is being used, different metrics are used to determine which features will get eliminated and which will remain.
 Typically, filter methods will return a "feature ranking" that will tell you how features are ordered in relation to one another.
 They will remove the variables that are considered redundant.
-It's up to the data scientist to determine the cut-off point at which they will keep the top n features, and this n is usually determined through cross validation.
+It's up to the data scientist to determine the cut-off point at which they will keep the top n features, and this n is usually determined through cross-validation.

 <img src= "./images/new_filter.png">